jhnwnstd/suxotin/README.md

 The repository includes:

 1. **Sukhotin's Algorithm**: An implementation based on the work of B.V.
 Sukhotin, which iteratively classifies letters as vowels or consonants based on adjacency sums.
+This script has been modified to process the same dataset as Algorithm 1 and outputs its results to a separate file.
+It includes detailed in-line comments explaining the logic of the algorithm, making it easier to understand and modify.

 2. **Spectral Decomposition Algorithm (Algorithm 1)**: An implementation of Algorithm 1 from the paper: